Six pets die in Ames house fire – KION546

 The occupants were not home when the fire started.
 They discovered the fire upon their arrival back home and called 911.

-The cause of the fire remains under investigation but is not considered suspicious.
+Firefighters believe the cause of the fire was an electrical malfunction in a refrigerator.
 The Red Cross has been called in to assist the family in finding a temporary place to stay.

 Please note: This content carries a strict local market embargo.
 If you share the same market as the contributor of this article, you may not use it on any platform.